3 Things You Need To Do So Your First 90-days Aren’t Your Last Days

 Priorities:

-• Easy Wins: By addressing the easy, noncontroversial activities, which can be fixed quickly and successfully will make an important statement about trust and leadership.
+- Easy Wins: Addressing the easy, noncontroversial activities, which can be fixed quickly and successfully, will make an essential statement about trust and leadership.

-• Get Out: Interacting with colleagues and stakeholders will increase your credibility, but not to the neglect of the business at hand.
+- Get Out: Interacting with colleagues and stakeholders will increase your credibility but not neglect the business.

-• Communicate: Change is difficult.
-So, for even the smallest changes consider a change management plan that would clearly and consistently communicate the change to those impacted, including those who may have only minor interest.
+- Communicate: Change is difficult.
+So, for even the most minor changes, consider a change management plan that would clearly and consistently communicate the change to those impacted, including those who may have only minor interest.

-• Set the Stage: People will be watching your activities carefully, and perceptions are important.
-To those watching, time spent on an activity will signal its importance and will set an example of work ethic.
+- Set the Stage: People will oversee your activities; perceptions are essential.
+To those watching, time spent on an activity will signal its importance and set an example of work ethic.

 Develop the Long Plan